Muniek Staszczyk

-Zygmunt Marek "Muniek" Staszczyk (born November 5, 1963 in Częstochowa) is a Polish vocalist, founder, bandleader, and initially also bassist of T.Love.
+Zygmunt Marek "Muniek" Staszczyk (born 5 November 1963 in Częstochowa) is a Polish vocalist, founder, bandleader, and initially also bassist of T.Love.
 He was also one of two producers of I Hate Rock'n'Roll, the 2006 T.Love album.
 He cooperated with many Polish artists and bands such as Maanam, Kasia Nosowska, Krzysztof Krawczyk, Pidzama Porno, and Habakuk.

 Biography

-Born in Częstochowa, in Raków workers district.
+He was born in Częstochowa, in Raków workers district.